Happyr/LinkedIn-API-client/Readme.md

 # LinkedIn API client in PHP

-A PHP library to handle authentication and comminication with LinkedIn API.
+A PHP library to handle authentication and communication with LinkedIn API.
 The library/SDK helps you to get an access token and when authenticated it helps you to send API requests.
 You will nog get *everything* for free though...
 You have to read the [LinkedIn documentation][api-doc-core] to understand how you should query the API.
 We just help you with the boring stuff.

 To get an overview what this library actually is doing for you.
 Take a look at the authentication page from the [API docs][api-doc-authentication].

 ## Features

-Here is a list of features that might convince you to choose this LinkedIn cliet over some of our compeditor's.
+Here is a list of features that might convince you to choose this LinkedIn client over some of our competitors'.

 * Easy to extend
 * Simple to implement